-Print Leader's Name:

 Leader's Signature:

 Total number of patches earned: Troop Level: Troop #:

 Mailing Address:

-How did you find out about our Men tal Health Awareness Patch ?

 Would your troop like to be featured in our MHA Patch Website International Collage?

 Submit individual or group photos.
 Also please include a 1 to 2 sentence comment sharing how the MHA Patch Program affected your troop, which we will apply to the image for the collage (see image above).